GLIMPSE OF ONE LIFE

 Even in the mist of their great loss God blessed them abundantly with much more.
 Where does one's priorities fall on such occasions?
 We live in a time when one oftentimes embraces material gain with an unwillingness to turn loose.
 They are then devastated when loss occurs.
 Let us pray that our attitude will be of a godly example such as my friends.

 Though we only spent three years in Hawaii it is hard to close that chapter of my life with so few words.
 Those years have been implanted in my heart as dear; the beginning of an almost 27-year marriage, and release from the bondage of alcohol.
 I relish the thoughts that have been captured of Hawaii because for the most part they were all pleasant ones.
-Then there was that special person.
-A cute little blond, brown eyed, a loving person who was to share those blessed years with me.
+Then there was that special person; a cute little blond, brown eyed, loving person who was to share those blessed years with me.
 Those times bring a smile to my lips when I revisit them in my thoughts.
 I hope they have somehow blessed you also in my sharing them.

 Stationed USS Ranger (CVA-61)